Crocodile Island (film): Critical

 Crocodile Island earned a score of 2.8/5 stars on the Chinese media rating site, Douban.
 Criticism was directed towards the film's clichéd plot and poor CGI effects.

 Box office

 Despite its low rating and lack of known cast members besides Gallen Lo, the film was a steady hit.
-The film earned ¥1.53 on its first day of release on 4 February 2020, topping other web films.
+The film earned ¥1.53 million on its first day of release on 4 February 2020, topping other web films.
 By its second day of release, it has earned ¥3 million.
 By its fifth day of release, it has reached a gross ¥8 million, recuperating its budget.
 After playing for seven days, the film had reached the ¥10 million mark.

 By 2 March 2020, the film has earned ¥14.03 million, with a total of 5.614 million views.
 As of 31 March 2020, Crocodile Island had grossed a total of ¥16.70 million and is currently the highest-grossing web film of 2020 in China.